templafy/DeliveryConnectorLibrary/README.md

 ### Delivery Controller
 * The Delivery Controller will be hosted in an iframe with sandbox attribute value `allow-scripts allow-forms allow-same-origin`.
 * The Controller will be hosted on a page with the `CSP` directive `frame-src` set to the origin of the `BaseURL` specified in your Custom Delivery Connector settings.
 This means that the controller cannot navigate outside of the original origin.

+## Examples
+This project includes two examples, one for Typescript and one for React.

+To run these examples:
+  1. Run `yarn install`
+  2. for the React example run `yarn run-react-example` or for the Typescript examples run `yarn run-typescript-example`

+Examples can be found under [Examples](./examples)